Languages, Literatures and Cultures

 Students may also minor in

-Students may major in another foreign language or in any other subject outside the Department and combine this with a minor in French, German, Italian, Chinese, and a minor in Spanish with concentrations in either language and literature or business and the professions.
+Students may major in another foreign language or in any other subject outside the Department and combine this with a minor in French or Chinese, and a minor in Spanish with concentrations in either language and literature or business and the professions.
 Students majoring in Global Business benefit from a foreign languages minor, and those majoring in Global Studies frequently major or minor in a foreign language as well.

 NEW | How can I succeed with this major? (pdf)